rudiniemeijer/softwarecircus/README.md

 Need wifi to download the driver and IDE?
 We've got you covered.
 At least in the hangar, that is.
 You can use the _SoftwareCircus2017_ hotspot, with password _cloudbusting_.

+## The Book
+If want to learn more about the Internet of Things you could decide to buy [my book](https://www.bol.com/nl/p/zelf-iot-toepassing-maken-alledaagse-voorwerpen-probleemloos-met-internet-of-things-verbinden/9200000074414682/?suggestionType=featured_product&suggestedFor=zelf%20een%20i&originalSearchContext=media_all&originalSection=main).
+Greatly appreciated.

 ## About
 The files in this repository are part of the workshop *Build your own Internet of Things appliance*, on *Software Circus 2017 Cloudbusting*.
 Attendees of the workshop create their own real-life IoT appliance using a microcontroller called NodeMCU and some clever software that connects to the internet.